 WITH TIES allows more rows to be returned than specified in the FETCH count value because peer rows, those rows that are not distinct based on the ORDER BY clause, are also returned.

-For example, to return information from the twenty-sixth row of the result set sorted by last_name then by first_name, use the following SELECT statement:
+Return information from the twenty-sixth row of the result set sorted by last_name then by first_name.

 SELECT emp_id, last_name, first_name FROM emp ORDER BY last_name, first_name OFFSET 25 ROWS